Vishihereforcodes/GRAPH_CLUSTERING_CPP/README.md

 4. Output d + 1 as a lower bound on τ (G).

 As we can see, a major part of the solution demanded clustering the graph.
-I implemented the Girvan-Newman graph clustering algorithm from scratch. (code: clustering_shivam.cpp)
+I implemented the Girvan-Newman graph clustering algorithm from scratch. (code: clustering_vishal.cpp)

 **Girvan-Newman graph clustering algorithm:** <br />
 The algorithm uses the Quality function(Q) by Girvan-Newman to implement the clustering.